nforgeio/neonKUBE/Images/neon-proxy/README.md

 **Work in progress: Do not use**

-This is the standard NeonCluster network Proxy service based on **HAProxy**, **Consul**, and **Vault**.
+This is the standard neonCLUSTER network Proxy service based on **HAProxy**, **Consul**, and **Vault**.
 This is typically deployed alongside the **neon-proxy-manager** service that monitors changes to proxy routes and TLS certificates to regenerate the HAProxy configuration.

 # Supported Tags